 If you are concerned about how the statute of limitations may affect your case, you should speak with an experienced attorney as soon as possible.
 We are here to help you stand against your abuser or an individual that abused your child.

 Contact Our Experienced Florida Lawyer for Victims of Molestation by Baby Sitters

 If your child was molested by a babysitter that was in charge of their care, consult with an experienced Florida child molestation injury attorney.
-At Sullivan & Galleshaw, LLP, our legal team possesses decades of combined legal experience, and we would be honored to help you fight against a molester that harmed your child.
-To schedule a free case evaluation to discuss your claim, contact Sullivan & Galleshaw, LLP at (305) 690-0244.
+At Prosper Shaked Accident Injury Attorneys PA our legal team possesses decades of combined legal experience, and we would be honored to help you fight against a molester that harmed your child.
+To schedule a free case evaluation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.